Which of the following is an example of work being done on an obj... | Study Prep in Pearson+

 1

+Analyze each scenario to check if there is a displacement and if the force applied has a component in the direction of that displacement.

-Analyze the first scenario: A person holds a heavy bag stationary above the ground.
-Although there is an upward force exerted by the person, the bag does not move, so displacement is zero.
+For the case where a person holds a box stationary above the ground, the displacement \(d\) is zero because the box does not move.
 Therefore, no work is done.

-Analyze the second scenario: A person pushes a box across the floor, causing it to move in the direction of the force.
-Here, the force and displacement are in the same direction, so work is done on the box.
+For the case where a person lifts a box vertically upward at constant speed, the box is displaced upward, and the force applied by the person is also upward (against gravity).
+Since force and displacement are in the same direction, work is done on the box.

-Analyze the third scenario: A book rests motionless on a table.
-Since there is no displacement, no work is done despite the force of gravity acting on the book.

-Analyze the fourth scenario: A satellite orbits Earth at constant speed in a circular path.
-The force (gravity) is perpendicular to the displacement at every point, so no work is done on the satellite.
+For the case where a box slides across a frictionless surface at constant velocity, the force causing the motion is zero (no friction), so no work is done by any force.
+Similarly, if a person stands still holding a box, there is no displacement, so no work is done.

 Watch next